 Why Most People Stop Losing Weight Weight loss is simple, right?

-Weight loss is simple, right?
-If you burn more calories than you consume, you lose weight.
-Unfortunately, that’s not what happens in most people.
-There are a number of reasons that people who try to lose weight don’t achieve long-term success.
-In fact, 90% of dieters regain their lost weight within one year!
-The most likely reason for why your diet isn’t working is that it is hard for you to maintain your body fat percentage and to adhere to the dietary plan.
 It can also be difficult to stay motivated when there aren’t any immediate results.
 You might even find yourself craving unhealthy foods when trying to eat healthier.
-But don’t worry—we have some helpful dietary solutions that will hold and succeed! you can start tracking your food intake by keeping track of what you eat.
-Many people don’t realize how much they eat until they track it.
+But don’t worry—we have some helpful dietary solutions that will hold and succeed!
+Here are six tips on how to make sure your diet efforts won’t fail: 1) Keep Track of What You Eat Most people have no idea how much they’re eating until they start tracking their intake.
 While counting calories isn’t necessary, it can help you understand where your calories come from so you know what areas need improvement.
 Plus, if done correctly, calorie counting can lead to long-term success.

 Not Knowing Where to Start